 Jim was the founding editor of the Chariton Review Press and from 1975 through 2006 published The Chariton Review.
 He is a contributing editor to

 He has published over 500 poems and translations in more than 100 journals, including

 Schooner and Georgia Review.

-Jim Barnes has given readings of his work at many campuses, such as Simon's Rock College,
+Jim Barnes has read his work at, among other places, Simon's Rock College,